Western pygmy marmoset: Threats and conservation

-While the western pygmy marmoset is only listen by the IUCN as vulnerable and not yet endangered, many scholars believe that more is needed to protect these animals.
+While the western pygmy marmoset is only listed by the IUCN as vulnerable and not yet endangered, many scholars believe that more is needed to protect these animals.
 Some conservation methods include programs based "on didactic game through which children learn about the ecology, behaviour and conservation of these small primates" with the goal of increasing awareness in order to help preserve pygmy marmosets and their habitats.
 De La Torre and Morelos-Juarez believe that educating local communities can have positive long-term effects on conservation.
 For instance, they produced environmental education programs where the intention was to provide children with the tools to be able to reflect how their actions can affect the environment.
 De La Torre and Morelos-Juarez also have an initiative called "teaching teachers" where teachers were taught to create lessons on the environment and primate protection had positive results among children.
 Both authors however allude to the fact that empowering and educating local communities is not enough to protect the pygmy marmoset populations.